 To ascertain the resilience of banks, the credit portfolio was shocked by increasing NPA levels, for the entire portfolio as well as for select sectors, along with a simultaneous increase in provisioning requirements.
 For testing the credit concentration risk, default of the top individual borrowers and the largest group borrower is assumed.
-The estimated provisioning requirements so derived were adjusted from existing provisions and the residual provisioning requirements, if any, were deduced from banks' capital.
+The estimated provisioning requirements so derived were first adjusted from the profit of the banks and the residual provisioning requirements, if any, were deduced from banks' capital.

-The analysis was carried out both at the aggregate level as well as at the individual bank level, based on supervisory data as on March 31, 2012.
-The scenario assumed enhanced provisioning requirements of 1 per cent, 30 per cent and 100 per cent for standard, sub-standard and doubtful/loss advances, respectively.
+The analysis was carried out both at the aggregate level as well as at the individual bank level, based on quarterly supervisory data for September 2011.
+The scenario assumed increase in the existing stock of NPAs by 50, 100 and 150 per cent and enhanced provisioning requirements of 1 per cent, 30 per cent and 100 per cent for standard, sub-standard and doubtful/loss advances, respectively.
 The assumed increase in NPAs was distributed across sub-standard, doubtful and loss categories in the same proportion as prevailing in the existing stock of NPAs.
 The additional provisioning requirement was applied to the altered composition of the credit portfolio.

-Equity price risk, foreign exchange risk and interest rate risk
+Equity price, foreign exchange and interest rate risk

-The fall in value of the portfolio or income losses due to change in equity prices, appreciation/ depreciation of INR, shifting of INR yield curve are accounted for the total loss of the banks because of the assumed shock.
-The estimated total losses so derived were reduced from the banks' capital.
+The fall in value of the portfolio or income losses due to change in equity prices, appreciation/ depreciation of INR, shifting of INR yield curve are accounted for as the total loss of the banks because of the assumed shock.
+The estimated total losses so derived were first adjusted from the profit of the banks and the residual provisioning requirements, if any, were deduced from banks' capital.

-For interest rate risk in the banking Book, two kinds of approaches were considered: (1) Income Approach, which impacts the earnings of banks because of shift in INR yield curve and (2) Duration Gap Analysis, which computes the valuation impact (portfolio losses).
-The income losses, on interest bearing exposure gap, are calculated for one year for each time bucket separately, to reflect the impact on the current year profit & loss and income statement.
+For Interest rate risk in the Banking Book, two kinds of approaches were considered: (1) Income Approach, which impacts the earnings of banks because of shift in INR yield curve and (2) Duration Gap Analysis, which computes the valuation impact (portfolio losses).
+The income losses, on interest bearing exposure gap, are calculated for one year for each time bucket separately.
+The portfolio losses, on interest bearing exposure gap, are calculated for each time bucket, using duration gap analysis.
+For interest rate shocks in trading book, the valuation losses are calculated for each time bucket on the interest bearing assets using duration approach.